-The Gilder Lehrman Institute (GLI) launched the 2025 Citizenship Challenge: Redesigning America’s Citizenship Test contest for students in our Affiliate School network to creatively showcase their understanding of American history, civics, and the naturalization exam.
+The 2026 Citizenship Challenge contest is now open, allowing students in our Affiliate School network to creatively showcase their understanding of American history, civics, and the naturalization exam by creating a new exam question.

-A jury of master teachers recruited by GLI reviewed the entries, and the winners were determined by a panel composed of members of GLI’s Student Advisory Council.
-Entries were evaluated for their depth of research, creativity, accuracy, and quality of argumentation.
-Students’ work was reviewed and judged at their respective grade levels (Grades 3–8 and Grades 9–12).
+Students, teachers, or parents can submit student entries here by 10:00 p.m.
+ET on Friday, March 13, 2026, to be considered for the prize.
+A jury of master teachers recruited by GLI will review the entries and select the finalists.
+The winners will be determined by a panel composed of members of GLI’s Student Advisory Council.
+Entries will be evaluated for their creativity, accuracy, and quality of argumentation.
+Students’ work will be reviewed and judged at their respective grade levels (Grades 3–8 and Grades 9–12).
+Winners will be notified and announced in May 2026.

 A panel of Gilder Lehrman master teachers selected the pool of finalists from 450 submissions, from which a jury of Gilder Lehrman Student Advisory Council members selected the winners.
 Entries were evaluated for their historical reflection, clarity, research, persuasiveness, and imagination.